githubutsav/eth-prediction/README.md

 To run this project locally, please follow the steps below:
 1. Clone the repository or save the code as app.py.
-2. Install the required packages by running: pip install yfinance pandas numpy matplotlib scikit-learn tensorflow
+2. Install the required packages by running:
+   '''pip install yfinance pandas numpy matplotlib scikit-learn tensorflow'''